leohinterlang/argFace/README.md

     Usage:
         program [-a] [-b|--brand] [-c <name>] [find <pattern>] <file>...
     Options:
-        -a                 Process all files as a unit -b, --brand		   Brand each line
+        -a                 Process all files as a unit.
+        -b, --brand		   Brand each line.
-        -c          <name> Prefix name
+        -c          <name> Prefix name.

 Of course!
 It's the "usage" text that is printed when you ask for `--help`.